Six Months Earlier

-“I suppose,” I said, nodding timidly.
+“I suppose,” she said, nodding timidly.

 “Join me,” he said once again.

-“Thank you,” I said quietly.
+“Thank you,” she said quietly.

 “Would you like a glass of wine, Miss Mason?”
 He asked.
 Oh, it was back to Miss Mason now?

-“Please,” I said quietly.
+“Please,” she said quietly.

 His eyebrows furrowed in question seconds before he started speaking.

 “What made a girl like you – someone so attractive, so appealing to so many men, I’m sure – take on a job of this nature?
 One where you’re entrapped in my fortress in the sky as a live-in housekeeper rather than living a normal life with a boyfriend or a love interest?”
 He questioned brazenly.
-My eyebrows heightened with his words.
+Her eyebrows heightened with his words.